Meal and Incidental Per Diem

 The incidental allowance is to cover typical gratuity associated with travel.
 Reimbursement of these expenses as separate items is not permitted when claiming per diem.

 Miscellaneous expenses that are not covered by the Incidental fees and are reimbursable include fax, telephone, copy charges, and other business related expenses.
 Receipts are required for any expense $75.00 or more.

 M&IE Proration and Reductions

 On a travel departure or return day, 75% of the M&IE is reimbursed.
 For trips involving multiple travel destinations, base the reduction on the per diem in effect for where the night was spent as follows:

-Departure Day: Where you spend the night.
+- Departure Day: Where the traveler spends the night.

 When meals are provided at no cost in conjunction with travel events on a travel departure or return day, the full day’s per diem rate is reduced by the full amount of the appropriate meals, followed by prorating the balance by 75%.